Nolzzee/nolzzee.github.io/README.md

 ![](/assets/resr.jpg)

 ### Pong
-Pong implementation created in Native HTML, CSS ,JS.
+Pong implementation created in native HTML, CSS, and JS.
 Implemented AI to track ball and block attacks.
 Ball speed increases with each hit with a simple speed multiplier, and resets after a point is scored.
 Runs natively on any device.
 *View Code*: [Here](https://replit.com/@Nolzzee/Pong-1#index.html)
 ![](/assets/pong.gif)